hstreamdb/docs/docs/zh/cli/cli.md

 docker run -it --rm --name some-hstream-admin --network host hstreamdb/hstream:v0.9.2 hstream --help
 ```

-For the ease of illustration, we execute an interactive bash shell in the
+For ease of illustration, we execute an interactive bash shell in the
-hstream container to use hstream admin,
+HStream container to use HStream admin,

 The following example usage is based on the cluster started in
 [quick start](../start/quickstart-with-docker.md), please adjust